Highlights from IMTS 2010

 Strong results at IMTS 2010 signaled a strong comeback in manufacturing.
 Total registration for the six-day event was 82,411.
 IMTS covered 1,137,375 square feet of exhibit space with 1,728 companies exhibiting in 1,180 booths.

-Along with the healthy traffic on the show floor, highlights for attendees and exhibitors included the Emerging Technology Center, the Advanced Manufacturing Center, the reinvented Industry & Technology Conference, a Manufacturing Museum, and the National Institute for Metalworking Skills (NIMS) Student Summit.
+Along with the healthy traffic on the show floor, highlights for visitors and exhibitors included the Emerging Technology Center, the Advanced Manufacturing Center, the reinvented Industry & Technology Conference, a Manufacturing Museum, and the National Institute for Metalworking Skills (NIMS) Student Summit.

 During IMTS 2010 the Emerging Technology Center was a hub of excitement featuring MTConnect®, additive manufacturing, cloud computing and micro- and nano- manufacturing.
 The MTConnect Institute demonstrated the MTConnect software protocol using 22 remote locations and nine apps ranging from shop floor productivity and production monitoring to maintenance.
 On the show floor, MAG, Mori Seiki, Okuma and Mazak had 60-70 machines tied to the demo at any given moment.